violetrollergirl/violetrollergirl.com/resources/for-clients/booking-guide/index.md

 * The field's label is:
     * I prefer that we communicate using
-* The field's placeholder reads: `Your preferred contact method`
+* The field's placeholder reads: `Choose contact method`
 * You are expected to choose one from the following options:
     * Choose `Signal Private Messenger` if you'd like the booking form to send your message to [my Signal Private Messenger account]({{ site.contact.signal.url }}){:target="_blank"}.
         * This is my preferred contact method, so you'll definitely earn some bonus points for messaging me this way!